Standing Forward Bend

 • Promotes deeper sleep at night

-• Boosts digestion as well as the general health of the abdominal organs
+• Boosts digestion and supports the general health of abdominal organs

 • Aids in reducing hyperacidity in the stomach